 I accepted Christ in 1979 while in the 11th grade in high school, and had no idea I was then supposed to actually FOLLOW Him!
 I spent the next 29 years wandering through life knowing something was missing.
 During that time, I traveled to Panama, Honduras, Korea, and Germany while in the Army, eventually married, lost a daughter, had two more children, and then moved myself and sons across the ocean and into the home of my parents after a failed marriage, purchased a place of our own, returned to school, started a business from my home, went back to school again, graduated from nursing school, and raised two young men, ALL by the grace of God!
 (THAT is the short version!)

 In 2009, after many years praying that some day my sons would “get it,” through a divinely appointed twist of events, both Rory and Ian miraculously accepted Christ as THEIR Savior, at exactly the same time while on a mission trip after Hurricane Katrina.
 From that point on, we learned together what is “supposed” to happen after accepting Christ, that is, the “following” part, which is certainly a life-long adventure!

 Much of that journey has taken place at my kitchen table, and much of my current journey as an “empty nester” takes place there as well.
-So I invite you to pull up a chair, enjoy the stories, maybe even collect a recipe or two!
+So I invite you to pull up a chair, enjoy the stories, send me some of your wisdom in a comment, (hey, we’re all in this together!), and maybe even collect a recipe or two!
 I’m so glad you’re here!